mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-All missile and torpedo salvoes fired by the ship gain a DM to their attack rolls equal to the Launch Solution package’s score (so, Launch Solution/2 grants DM+2 to all missile and torpedo salvo attack rolls).
+All missile and torpedo salvoes fired by the ship gain a DM to their attack rolls equal to the Launch Solution package's score (so, Launch Solution/2 grants DM+2 to all missile and torpedo salvo attack rolls).

 Software Bandwidth TL Cost
 Launch Solution/1 5 TL8 MCr10
 Launch Solution/2 10 TL10 MCr12
 Launch Solution/3 15 TL12 MCr16
-The Ship's Computer

 **POINT DEFENCE**
 While any ship with a laser turret can engage in point